Bit_length |

 The `case_sensitivity` option specifies case-sensitive or case-insensitive matching.
 Enabling the `multiline` option will treat the input string as multiple lines.
 This makes the `^` and `$` characters match at the beginning and end of any line, instead of just the beginning and end of the input string.
 Enabling the `dotall` option makes the `.` character match line terminator characters in a string.

-Behavior is undefined if the regex fails to compile, the replacement contains an illegal back-reference, the occurrence value is out of range, or the position value is out of range. |
+Behavior is undefined if the regex fails to compile or the replacement contains an illegal back-reference. |

 Regexp_string_split |